sbt/sbt-git/README.md

     useJGit

+Or you can type this into the prompt:

+    > set useJGit
+    [info] Reapplying settings...
+    [info] Set current project to scala-arm (in build file:...)
+    > session save
+    [info] Reapplying settings...
+    [info] Set current project to scala-arm (in build file:...)

 This will enabled a java-only GIT solution that, while not supporting all the same commands that can be run in the standard git command line, is good enough for most git activities.

 ## Usage ##